Cable Cross-Over Lateral Pulldown

 Instructions

-• Set both cable pulleys high and hold the opposite handles if using a crossover setup.
+• Set both cable pulleys high and attach a handle to each side.

-• Pull your elbows down and slightly across your body.
+• Drive your elbows down and slightly across your body toward your sides.

-• Return the handles upward under control.
+• Return the handles upward under control into the stretch.

 Tips & Tricks